 Another barrier may be the arrangement of the classroom itself.
 Theater type classrooms may present difficulties unless there is a large enough flat floor space in the front or rear of the room, and an accessible entrance to that space.
 Classrooms with tables are more accessible to students in wheelchairs than rooms with standard classroom desks.
 However, the tables must have at least a 32" under-desk clearance for a wheelchair user to be able to access the tables.
 Classrooms must have enough clear space to allow a wheelchair, walker, or scooter to enter the room and maneuver around.
-The disAbled Student Support Services office staff reviews classroom accessibility each semester for each student with mobility impairment.
+The Student Disability Services office staff reviews classroom accessibility each semester for each student with mobility impairment.
 Some classes may be moved to a more accessible location if necessary.
 Other classrooms may be equipped with special tables that provide sufficient under-desk clearance.

 If a class involves field work or field trips, discuss with the student in advance what kinds of arrangements need to be made so that the student can participate in the class experience.
 Any field experience site must meet the accessibility requirements of the Americans with Disabilities Act.
 If the university is providing the transportation for the field experience, accessible transportation must be provided for students with mobility impairment.